 - Yoga can promote deeper sleep.
 As well as allowing you to drift off to sleep more easily, yoga can also help you to access the rapid eye movement (REM) stage of sleep which is so important to restoring physical and mental well-being.
 This is because it helps to achieve perfect harmony between the mind and body, both while asleep and awake.

 Of course, not all types of yoga are appropriate for achieving the state of peace and equilibrium required to sleep.
 As mentioned above, you do not want to get the blood flowing or lungs pumping prior to bedtime, so vinyasa yoga or hot yoga should be avoided.
 Instead, hatha yoga and nidra yoga are better choices, since these focus more on particular body poses and breathing patterns.

-3 yoga poses you can try tonight
+3 Yoga Poses you can try Tonight

-If you really want to unlock the full benefits that yoga can bring to your life, it’s advisable to enlist the help of a trained professional and take advantage of expert advice, such as that which is provided in our Ultimate Sleeping Course.
+If you really want to unlock the full benefits that yoga can bring to your life, it’s advisable to enlist the help of a trained professional and take advantage of expert advice, as is provided in our Ultimate Sleeping Course.
 92% of people who took this course and followed the advice contained within it reported experiencing better sleep as a result.